 film # 928068, Item 4.

-William Lindsay Hopkins abstracted the St. James Northam Parish Vestry Book, 1744 - 1850, Goochland County, Virginia in 1987.
-We have not found an online copy of this book; however, it may be found in many libraries.
+William Lindsay Hopkins transcribed The St. James Northam Parish Vestry Book, 1744 - 1850, Goochland County, Virginia in 1987.
+Because of copyright restrictions, we have not found an online copy of this book; however, it may be found in many libraries.
 A microfilm of the original vestry book is available from the LDS Family History Library as film # 33855.

 The vestry books for both Henrico and St. James Northam Parishes seem to

 have survived the centuries in much better shape than that of St. Paul's,

 described above.
 An examination of the records reveals that some aspects of the processioning

 mentioned nearly ever four years.
 That is, very few of the

 processioning records seem to be missing.
 The compilers of these two books do